MihailKovachev/Mathematics/Calculus/Differential Equations/Ordinary Differential Equations/First Order Differential Equations/First Order Differential Equations.md

 Since $M_y$ and $N_x$ are continuous, then $\psi_{xy}$ and $\psi_{yx}$ are also continuous which guarantees their equality.

-#### Solving Exact Differential Equations
-The second part of the above theorem also gives us the solution to the equation since it involves the construction of $\psi$.
+The second part of the proof for the above theorem also gives us a way of solving the equation since it involves the construction of $\psi$.
 Suppose that
 $$M_y(x, y) = N_x(x, y)$$
 and let there be a function $\psi(x, y)$ for which
 $$\psi_x(x, y) = M(x, y) \text{ and } \psi_y(x, y) = N(x, y)$$

 Begin by integrating the first equation with respect to $x$.
+In practice, it doesn't matter if we integrate the first or the second equation, so long as we integrate with respect to the appropriate variable.
+This can come in handy when one of the expressions is much simpler to integrate.

 $$\frac{\partial \psi}{\partial x}(x, y) = M(x, y)$$
 $$\Downarrow$$
 $$\psi(x, y) = \int{M(x, y) dx} + h(y)$$